Towards local testability for quantum coding: Introduction

-\paragraph{Our results.} In the present work, we present a different construction of quantum LTC which shares with Hastings' the property that it is set in a high-dimensional space with $d = \Theta(\log N)$ and therefore a similar locality\footnote{We note that in both our construction and Hastings', each qubit is only involved in a logarithmic number of constraints.} $q = \Theta(\log N)$.
-Our code, however, achieves a slightly better soundness $r = \Omega\left(\frac{1}{\log^2 N}\right)$, and in fact, we were not able to rule out that the soundness isn't $\Theta\left( \frac{1}{\log N} \right)$, which would be the best possible with a quantum code of locality $\Theta(\log N)$.
+\paragraph{Our results.} In this work, we present a different construction of quantum LTC which shares with Hastings' the property that it is set in a high-dimensional space with $d = \Theta(\log N)$ and therefore a similar locality\footnote{We note that in both our construction and Hastings', each qubit is only involved in a logarithmic number of constraints.} $q = \Theta(\log N)$.
+Our code, however, achieves a slightly better soundness $r = \Omega\left(\frac{1}{\log N}\right)$, and in fact, we were not able to rule out that the soundness isn't constant, which would be optimal.
 While this hemicube code only encodes a single logical qubit, we can introduce a generalized family of codes with polynomial rate.
 These codes are obtained starting with the chain complex associated to the $n$-dimensional Hamming cube, where we identify faces corresponding to the same coset of a classical code of length $n$.
 A CSS quantum code is obtained by placing qubits on the $p$-faces and stabilizers either on $(p-1)$-faces or $(p+1)$-faces, with constraints given by the incidence relations between the faces in the cube.
 While this construction is arguably quite natural, computing the parameters (dimension and minimum distance) of this code family turned out to be rather subtle, relying in nontrivial arguments from algebraic topology.
 The parameters of the CSS code resulting from the quotient of the cube by a linear code of parameters $[n,k,d]$ are

 when qubits are placed on $p$-faces for $p \leq d-2$.
 Whether these codes are also locally testable is left as an open question.
 In that case, these would provide the first examples of quantum LTC of exponential or even polynomial length in the code dimension.
 Remember indeed that both the hemicubic and Hastings' codes have constant dimension.